grafana/business-links/README.md

 This project is currently maintained by Grafana Labs.
 We welcome pull requests and will review them on a best-effort basis.
 If you're interested in taking on this project long-term, contact [integrations@grafana.com](mailto:integrations@grafana.com).
 We're eager to work with new maintainers and eventually hand over the project.

-**Business Links** provides a streamlined interface to navigate effortlessly using external links, internal dashboards, time pickers, and dynamic dropdown menus.
+**Business Links** provides a streamlined interface to navigate effortlessly using external links, internal dashboards, time pickers, and dynamic drop-down menus.

 Designed for seamless integration, it enables users to access critical resources, switch between dashboards, or interact with custom workflows efficiently, all within a single, intuitive panel.